 There are tools, such as MAXG that can help with this.
 MAXG is an insight and recommendation engine that tells marketers what to do with their insights, and in what order to do it.
 Also, rather than providing generic recommendations, it provides recommendations based specifically on your company’s data, goals, strategy, and tactics.

 Pair these marketing trends with a fully optimized post-click landing page

-With global digital ad spend expected to reach over $517 billion within the next few years, you must stay on top of each trend — shifting toward new mediums and investing in advanced technologies.
+With global digital ad spend expected to reach over $517 billion within the next few years, you must stay on top of each digital marketing trend — shifting toward new mediums and investing in advanced technologies.

 That includes creating personalized and optimized post-click landing pages at scale.
 Request an Instapage Enterprise Demo today to see the world’s first post-click automation solution in action.
 Start turning more clicks into conversions, today.